Welcome to Point Crawl. I'm your host, Connor Sites-Bowen.

 Point Crawl approaches conversation like roleplaying games approach adventures - a series of landmarks to explore and find meaning in.

-Today's Point Crawl starts at the Container Yard.
+Today's Point Crawl starts at the Keystone Temple.

 This seventh episode is entirely behind-the-curtain shoptalk.
 It is a debrief and reflection on the first six episodes, “Season One”, as it were, as well as an exploration of what the project is about, why I’m doing it, and who my Podcast Family Tree is.

 Point of Interest: The Podfather Part I [8:56]